Mom and Dad Save the World: Plot

 While Spengo's wedding with Marge is prepared, a detachment of Spengo's soldiers go into the desert to finish the rebels, but find their camp deserted, and one by one they fall victim to a light grenade (which has "pick me up" engraved on it and disintegrates anyone who picks it up) left on Dick's pallet.
 Simultaneously, Dick and the rebels approach Spengo's fortress inside a large wooden bust of Spengo, which Spengo has brought into the chapel, and in the midst of the wedding ceremony the rebels emerge from the Trojan bust.
-As fighting rages in the castle, Spengo retreats to his lab with Marge and prepares to fire the laser at Earth.
-Dick and Tod clash with swords, but neither gains the upper hand.
+As fighting rages in the castle, Spengo retreats to his lab with Marge and prepares to fire the Death Ray laser at Earth.
+Dick and Spengo clash with swords, but neither gains the upper hand.
 Marge manages to free herself and helps Dick throw Spengo into the sewers, where he is last seen being cornered by the Lub-Lubs.
-At the last second, Dick and Marge manage to shut down the laser, saving Afir and the Earth.
+At the last second, Dick and Marge manage to shut down the Death Ray, saving Afir and the Earth.

-With Tod defeated, Raff is reinstated as the rightful king, and he reverses the polarity on the Magnobeam to send Dick and Marge back to Earth.
-Upon arriving home, Dick and Marge proceed to show their son (Danny Cooksey), daughter (Suzanne Ventulett), and her boyfriend Carl (Michael Stoyanov) slides (including an image of their space journey to Planet Spengo) from what they claim is "Santa Barbara".
+With Spengo defeated, King Raff is reinstated as the rightful ruler, and he reverses the polarity on the Magnobeam to send Dick and Marge back to Earth.
+Upon arriving home, Dick and Marge proceed to show their son Alan, daughter Stephanie, and her boyfriend Carl slides (including an image of their space journey to Planet Spengo) from what they claim is "Santa Barbara".
 To end their anniversary, they share drinks on the roof, watching the stars.